VisualPHPUnit/VisualPHPUnit/README.md

 ## Project Configuration (optional)

 VPU comes with many of its features disabled by default.
 In order to take advantage of them, you'll have to modify a few more lines in `app/config/bootstrap.php`.

+## Using VisualPHPUnit with Laravel

+It's simple to use VisualPHPUnit with Laravel.
+Assuming you have successfully installed with the above instructions, and the sample tests run, you need only do the following:

+1. In `app/config/bootstrap.php` add the path to your Laravel project's tests directory to the `test_directories` array (eg: '/var/www/laravel/tests')
+2. In `app/config/bootstrap.php` add your Laravel project's autoload.php to the `bootstraps` array (eg: '/var/www/laravel/bootstrap/autoload.php')
+3. Now reload VisualPHPUnit and run the tests from your Laravel project.

 ### <a name='graph-generation'></a>Graph Generation